chaos46692/carl-tracy.com/content/media/books-23.md

 of his personal information in it.
 He soon discovers that modifying the file changes his physical reality.
 Which is great, right up to the point where he changes his bank balance and ends up being visited by Treasury agents.
-Because changing the file allows him to move backward in time but not forward (relative to his frame of reference) he decides to flee to medieval England where he promptly discovers that he's far from the the first dork who has run afoul of the authorities.
+Because changing the file allows him to move backward in time but not forward (relative to his frame of reference) he decides to flee to medieval England.
+He arrives in the town of Leadchurch England where he promptly discovers that he's far from the the first dork who has run afoul of the authorities.
 As it turns out that urge to mess with things and make life easier has just a little bit too much allure for the nerds to ignore.
 An entire society of dorks have fled to the ancient world passing themselves off as wizards and have developed an entire system to allow them to edit the file through voice macros.
 Martin joins forces with a colorful group of nerd wizards to fight a coming evil.